tkolker/ImageHoleFiller/readme.txt

 ASSUMPTIONS about the assignment:
 - Image where all values are -1 is an invalid input
 - Empty image is an invalid input
-- Weight function with 0 as epsilon in an invalid input
+- Weight function with 0 as epsilon is an invalid input
 - Image with at least one boundary pixel is a valid input
 - Input is given as a text file in this format: